Sanderson Farms has steadily scratched its way up the poultry

 sells, and distributes chickens nationwide, as well as in Eastern

-of its sales in the US with the remaining 13% coming from
+of its gross sales in the US with the remaining 11% coming from

-The company operates its business through two wholly-owned
+The company, founded in 1947, operates its business through two

-Sanderson Farms, Inc. (Processing Division).
-Its production unit,
+Division) and Sanderson Farms, Inc. (Processing Division).
+Its

-which produces chickens to the broiler stage, operates in
+production unit, which produces chickens to the broiler stage,

-Mississippi, Texas, and North Carolina.
-The processing unit, which
+operates in Mississippi, Texas, and North Carolina.
+The processing

-focuses on processing, selling, and distributing chickens, boasts
+unit, which focuses on processing, selling, and distributing

 Sanderson Farms has been expanding in North Carolina in recent